 We believe our insurance coverage is customary for businesses of our size and type.
 However, there are types of losses we may incur that cannot be insured against or that we believe are not commercially reasonable to insure.
 These losses, if they occur, could harm our business, financial condition and results of operations.
 In addition, the cost of workers' compensation insurance, general liability insurance and directors' and officers' liability insurance fluctuates based on our historical trends, market conditions and availability.
 Additionally, health insurance costs in general have risen significantly over the past few years and are expected to continue to increase.
-These increases, as well as new or existing federal legislation requiring employers to provide specified levels of health insurance to all employees, could harm our business, financial condition and results of operations, and there can be no assurance that we will be able to successfully offset the effect of such increases with plan modifications and cost control measures, additional operating efficiencies or the pass-through of such increased costs to our customers.
+These increases, as well as any new federal legislation regarding healthcare, could harm our business, financial condition and results of operations, and there can be no assurance that we will be able to successfully offset the effect of such increases with plan modifications and cost control measures, additional operating efficiencies or the pass-through of such increased costs to our customers.